Gameday inactives, injuries and weather: Week 15

 Arizona

+Inactives: S Jalen Thompson, WR Andy Isabella, LB Kylie Fitts, QB Brett Hundley, C Lamont Gaillard, RB Eno Benjamin and OT Justin Pugh

 Lineup notes: RB Chase Edmonds (ankle) was limited in practice all week and is questionable.
+He is available.
 PK Zane Gonzalez (back) will not play, and PK Mike Nugent will handle the kicking chores once again.

 Kansas City at New Orleans (4:25 p.m.
 EST)